AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 ]

 == Partial Differential Equations <sect-PDE>
-The Partial Differential Equations (PDEs) we will be dealing with most in this document are parabolic PDEs, so we will go over their properties first.
+The Partial Differential Equations (PDEs) we will be dealing with most in this thesis are parabolic PDEs, so we will dedicate this section to going over their properties.

-Let $T in (0,infinity]$ and $U seq M$ a smooth open domain, a function $u : [0,T] times U$ is said to solve a *quasi-linear parabolic PDE* if it satisfies a differential equation of the form
+Let $T in (0,infinity]$ and $U seq M$ be a smooth open domain, a function $u : [0,T] times U$ is said to solve a *quasi-linear parabolic PDE* if it satisfies a differential equation of the form
 $ diff_t u (x,t) = a^(i j)(x,t,u,nabla u) nabla_i nabla_j u + G(x,t,u,nabla u) $<parabolic_pde>
 where $a$ is symmetric positive definite matrix depending smoothly on its inputs and $G$ is a function depending smoothly on its inputs.